JCMexplains/writing-for-success-2023/textbook.md

 The next few sentences place the opening in context by presenting background information.
 From there, the writer builds toward a thesis, which is traditionally placed at the end of the introduction.
-Think of your thesis as a signpost that lets readers know in what direction the paper is headed.
+Think of your thesis as a signpost that lets readers know where the paper is headed.

 Jorge decided to begin his research paper by connecting his topic to